mrkurger/date-night-app2/docs/AILessons.md

 3. **External Resources**: If your application uses external resources (like UI libraries), add their domains to the appropriate CSP directives.

+4. **Avoiding Duplicate CSP Directives**: When implementing Content Security Policy (CSP) directives, it's important to avoid duplicates which can cause confusion and potential security issues:

+   - **Common Duplication Issues**:

+     - Duplicate entries in directive arrays (e.g., multiple identical entries in `scriptSrc`)
+     - Redundant nonce functions that generate the same nonce multiple times
+     - Repeated unsafe-inline or unsafe-eval directives

+   - **Best Practices for CSP Implementation**:

+     - Keep CSP directives organized and clean
+     - Use arrays with unique entries for each directive
+     - Include each directive source only once
+     - Use spread operators for conditional inclusions:

+     ```javascript
+     scriptSrc: [
+       "'self'",
+       (req, res) => `'nonce-${res.locals.cspNonce}'`,
+       ...(isDevelopment ? ["'unsafe-eval'", "'unsafe-inline'"] : []),
+     ];
+     ```

+     - Regularly audit CSP directives for duplicates and unnecessary entries

+   - **Maintenance Considerations**:
+     - Review CSP directives after merges or when multiple developers work on security features
+     - Use automated tools to detect duplicate or conflicting CSP directives
+     - Document the purpose of each CSP directive to prevent accidental duplication

 ## Angular Testing

 ### Component Dependencies